sudhanshu99/hello-world/README.md

 Hello Folks!

-I'm Sudhanshu Upadhyay, an engineering student.
+I'm Sudhanshu Upadhyay, a Software Developer..
-My areas of interest are science, new technology, music and I like playing guitar.
+My areas of interest are Machine Learning, Deep Learning, front end development and I like reading.